encoredev/encore/docs/how-to/webhooks.md

 they define the API schema that you must fulfill.
 They also often require you to parse custom HTTP headers and do other low-level things that Encore usually lets you skip.

-For these circumstances Encore lets you define **Raw Endpoints**.
+For these circumstances Encore lets you define **raw endpoints**.
 Raw endpoints operate at a lower abstraction level, giving you access to the underlying HTTP request.

 To define a raw endpoint, change the `//encore:api` annotation and function signature like so: